 How Do Leaves Damage Your Car?

-The damage is mostly at the aesthetic level.
-Autumn leaves decompose wherever they land.
-As the natural decomposition process takes place, the leaves release sap, tannic acids, and other chemicals.
-If leaves remain on your vehicle for prolonged periods, they can degrade onto the surface and damage the auto paint.
-In some cases, it may also leave a fossil-like imprint on your car.
-While fall leaves obviously don’t cause dents, they can cause micro-abrasions and surface-level scratches.
+The damage is primarily at the aesthetic level.
+Fall leaves decompose wherever they land.
+As the natural decomposition process occurs, the leaves ooze sap, tannic acids, and other natural compounds.
+If leaves remain on your vehicle for hours, they can degrade onto the surface and damage the auto paint.
+In some instances, it may also leave a fossil-like imprint on your vehicle.
+While autumn leaves don’t cause dents, they can lead to micro-abrasions.

-Bothell and surrounding cities tend to have fairly humid fall weather.
-The moisture and fluctuation in warm and cool air expedites the deterioration process of the leaves and hastens damage to car surfaces.
+Highlands and surrounding cities have relatively humid fall weather.
+The moisture and fluctuation in warm and cool air speed up the leaves’ deterioration process and hastens erosion to car surfaces.

-Autumn leaves on the road can also indirectly damage your vehicle.
-Leaves obscure potholes, curbs, and dips in the road.
-Wet fall leaves can also create slippery surfaces and increase odds of a collision.
+Leaves on the road also indirectly damage your vehicle.
+Leaves cover up potholes, curbs, and dips in the road.
+Wet fall leaves can also create slippery surfaces and increase the chances of the car spinning out of control and causing a collision.

-Try not to park your car under a tree if you can help it.
-If you park outside and don’t drive every day, check the car once a day to remove any leaves.
-Fall is also a good season for a wash and wax.
-The wax provides a protective coating that shields the paint from leaf residue.
-The wax will also prepare the vehicle for the harsher elements in the coming months.
+If possible, don’t park your car under a tree.
+If you park outside and don’t commute every day, inspect the car once a day to brush away any leaves.
+Fall is also a good time for a wash and wax.
+The wax provides a coating that protects the paint from leaf residue.
+The wax will also prep the car for the harsher elements in the ensuing winter.

-What makes leaves so harmful is that most people ignore them because they’re unaware of the damage they can cause.
+What makes leaves harmful is that most car owners ignore them because they’re unaware of the potential damage they can cause.
 Bring your car to Doug’s Auto Collision Center if an onslaught of leaves damaged your paint.
-Car damage from leaves peaks in autumn; now is the time to take preventive action.
+Car damage from leaves peaks during fall; take preventive action to preserve the paintwork.